 The overall results suggest a protective effect of soy intake on breast cancer reoccurrence in survivors, but with some caveats.

-For example, high levels of soy intake were protective in those who had taken tamoxifen, but not those who did not.
+For example, high levels of soy intake were protective in those who did not take tamoxifen, but not in those who did.

-Soy intake was also only found to be protective in specific type of tumour ER+/PR+.
-The majority of breast cancer tumours are classified as ER+/PR+, which refers to the fact that the cancer grows in response to estrogen and progesterone.
+Soy intake was also only found to be protective in specific type of tumour ER-/PR-.
+To my knowledge, something like 25% of breast cancer tumours are classified as ER-/PR-, which refers to the fact that the cancer grows in response to estrogen and progesterone.

 Together, these are a pair of observational studies that provide valuable insights into soy intake in breast cancer survivors.